Lisa Gwilym: Radio

 In summer 2003, Gwilym joined BBC Radio Cymru to present a twice-weekly late night show for the station's C2 youth strand - broadcast live from BBC Cymru's studios in Bangor and including contemporary Welsh language music, features, news & interviews and listeners' texts & e-mails.
 The show ran until October 2007.

 She went onto present early morning and weekend afternoon shows, and in November 2010, C2's flagship 8-10pm slot each weeknight.
 Following cutbacks in October 2012, she moved to a weekly three-hour show, broadcast 7–10pm on Wednesday nights, known as Lisa Gwilym yn Cyflwyno (Lisa Gwilym Introducing).

 Gwilym joined BBC Radio Wales in 2016 as a cover presenter.
 Following the death of Alan Thompson in September 2017, she began presenting a late night show on Sundays, making her the only presenter with regular shows on both of the BBC's radio networks in Wales.
 She left Radio Wales in January 2021.

 From February 2018 to July 2021, Gwilym also presented a Sunday morning breakfast show for BBC Radio Cymru 2.

-In September 2022, she presented her final evening show for Radio Cymru after 19 years and returned to Radio Cymru 2 to present a new mid-morning show from Monday to Thursday.
+In September 2022, she presented her final evening show for Radio Cymru after 19 years and returned to Radio Cymru 2 to present a daytime show from Monday to Thursday, which was expanded to a four-hour slot in March 2024.